zyuxuan0115/weekly-meeting/_posts/2023-10-03-nightcore-performance.markdown

 	+ if RPC replaced with normal call, the code after RPC might also have their PC updated
 		- PC relative instructions needs to be updated again.
 - Can BOLT change the code layout of libraries?
+- Is updating the text section of a program running in a docker container feasible?
+	+ previously we only update programs that are running without containers.

 ### things about building a RPC graph
 - The RPC graph must be updated at some point after the deployment.